 By TylerR Jan 25 2018 John StottBanner of Truth: The Basic Christianity people are buying and reading today is a bad imitation of the original.
 The editor and publisher had no right to transform Stott’s book as they did, whether or not the author granted his permission.
-1277 reads There are 6 Comments Surprised TylerR - Thu, 01/25/2018 - 10:38pm I own the 2011 edition, and was planning to read it soon.
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
-He's the author of the book What's It Mean to Be a Baptist?
+2821 reads There are 6 Comments Surprised TylerR - Thu, 01/25/2018 - 10:38pm I own the 2011 edition, and was planning to read it soon.
+Tyler is a pastor in Olympia, WA and works in State government.
 I think they mean dmyers - Fri, 01/26/2018 - 1:33am I think they mean "bowdlerizing."
 "Bowlderizing" sounds like something you'd do with a big rock.
 Just like it's chipotle, not dmyers - Fri, 01/26/2018 - 1:35am Just like it's chipotle, not chipolte.
 Heh TylerR - Fri, 01/26/2018 - 11:56am Hey, it's the title the author used ... !
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
-He's the author of the book What's It Mean to Be a Baptist?
+Tyler is a pastor in Olympia, WA and works in State government.
 Pretty sad...
 Bert Perry - Fri, 01/26/2018 - 12:06pm ....that gender-neutering pronouns and such qualifies as bowdlerization these days.
 As for me, I've been bummed for a while that the version of Oswald Chambers' My Utmost for His Highest was modernized.
 I received it around 1990, and it had only been written in what--1914 or so?
 I'm not against modernizing things when they really need to be, but at a certain point, we've got to start questioning whether we're a literate society or not.
 Aspiring to be a stick in the mud.
 TylerR wrote: dmyers - Fri, 01/26/2018 - 12:12pm TylerR wrote: Hey, it's the title the author used ... !
 Ha.
 Yes, I knew it wasn't your fault.